-On August 3, 2006, we modified our \$605.0 million unsecured revolving credit facility (the "Unsecured Line of Credit") by extending the maturity date from October 30, 2007 to August 3, 2010, with a provision for a one-year extension at our option, subject to certain conditions, and by reducing the per annum variable interest rate on outstanding balances from Eurodollar plus 0.65% to Eurodollar plus 0.55% per annum.
-Under the Unsecured Line of Credit, a facility fee equal to 15 basis points per annum is payable in quarterly installments.
+On June 6, 2008, we utilized an accordion feature under our Unsecured Line of Credit with a consortium of lenders to increase the total commitment under the Unsecured Line of Credit from \$605.0 million to \$923.3 million.
+On July 21, 2008, we further increased the total commitment to \$1.0 billion.
+All other material terms under the facility remain unchanged.
+Our Unsecured Line of Credit bears interest at a variable interest rate equal to Eurodollar plus 0.475% per annum and matures on August 3, 2010, with a provision for a one-year extension at our option, subject to certain conditions.
+The Unsecured Line of Credit is a recourse obligation of BPLP.
+Under the Unsecured Line of Credit, a facility fee equal to 0.125% per annum is payable in quarterly installments.
 The interest rate and facility fee are subject to adjustment in the event of a change in our unsecured debt ratings.
-Based on our current debt ratings, the per annum variable interest rate is Eurodollar plus 0.475%.
-In addition, we pay a facility fee payable quarterly of 0.125% per annum.
 The Unsecured Line of Credit involves a syndicate of lenders.
-The Unsecured Line of Credit contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to the Company at a negotiated LIBOR-based rate.
-The Unsecured Line of Credit is available to fund working capital and general corporate purposes, including, without limitation, to fund development of properties, land and property acquisitions and to repay or reduce indebtedness.
-The Unsecured Line of Credit is a recourse obligation of the Company.
+The contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to the Company at a negotiated LIBOR-based rate.
 Our ability to borrow under our Unsecured Line of Credit is subject to our compliance with a number of customary financial and other covenants on an ongoing basis, including: